intron-innovation/Intron-Multimodal-Benchmarking/Readme.md

 - Swahili and French are consistently easiest; Akan, Pedi, and Tswana remain hardest.

 **Translation:**
-- Gemini-3-Flash is the strongest performer overall (BLEU 19.27, chrF 45.97, COMET 0.491), with particular strength in Afrikaans, Arabic, and Swahili.
+- Gemini-3-Flash is the strongest performer overall (BLEU 19.27, chrF 45.97, AfriCOMET 0.491), with particular strength in Afrikaans, Arabic, and Swahili.
 - Azure Translate performs well where available (Afrikaans, Swahili, Zulu) but covers fewer languages.
 - GPT-4o Audio Preview and Gemma4 collapse on low-resource languages (BLEU <2 for Akan, Igbo, Kinyarwanda, Pedi, Sesotho, Tswana, Yoruba).
-- COMET reveals Gemma4 scores near zero or negative for several languages — translations that are semantically poor or misleading, a clinically significant failure mode not visible in BLEU alone.
+- AfriCOMET reveals Gemma4 scores near zero or negative for several languages — translations that are semantically poor or misleading, a clinically significant failure mode not visible in BLEU alone.

 **Spoken QA:**
-- Frontier models (GPT-4.1, Claude 4 Sonnet, DeepSeek-R1) cluster at the top, with factuality ≥4.83 and harm ≤1.05.
+- Frontier models (Claude 4 Sonnet, DeepSeek-R1, GPT-4.1) cluster at the top, with factuality ≥4.69 and harm ≤1.02.
+- Llama-4-Maverick matches top-tier models on accuracy dimensions but shows elevated hallucination (1.55), a concern for clinical deployment.
-- Human CHW performance (factuality 4.26, harm 1.23) is exceeded by most frontier models on standard accuracy dimensions.
+- Human CHW performance (factuality 4.18, harm 1.30) is exceeded by all frontier models on standard accuracy dimensions.
 - Clinical reasoning and identifies-uncertainty are the most discriminating dimensions — models that score well overall show the sharpest relative drop on these two.
-- LLM-as-judge correlations with human scores are moderate (r ≈ 0.30–0.42) on clinical quality dimensions and low on safety dimensions, confirming that human evaluation remains essential for this task.
+- Smaller or older models (Qwen2-Audio-7B, Qwen-2.5-32B, Phi-4) underperform substantially across all dimensions.

 ---